Why shop with Brandon Trust?

 As well as donated goods, we also sell a range of beautiful, handcrafted gifts made by autistic people and people with learning disabilities at Brandon social enterprises including, Banwell Pottery, Fired Up Ceramics, and Splinters Workshop which is based at Elm Tree Farm.

 We employ people with learning disabilities and/or autism in all our stores.
-Their salaries are paid entirely from the income of our shops and enterprises (another reason to shop with us).
+Their salaries are paid entirely from the income of our shops and enterprises.

 In addition, every item sold in our online stores is processed, packaged, and posted by one of our supported employees.